unitycatalog/unitycatalog/ui/README.md

 ## Get started

+Spin up a localhost Unity Catalog server, see https://github.com/unitycatalog/unitycatalog/blob/main/README.md#run-the-uc-server

-In the project directory, you can run:
+Then in the project directory, you can run:

 ### `yarn`